jsenv/importmap-node-module/readme.md

 `importMapInputs` is an array of importmap object or promise resolving to importmap objects.
 This parameter is optional and is an empty array by default.

-> When `importMapInputs` is empty a warning is emitted and `generateImportMapForProject` write an empty importmap file.
+> When `importMapInputs` is empty a warning is emitted and `writeImportMapFile` write an empty importmap file.

 ## importMapFile